IVIonsters/passwordCraze/README.md

 * [License](#license)

-## Description
+## About The Project

-    Random password generator project, project will generate a password 14 characters in length using a uppercase, lowercase, numbers and special characters.
+<p>Random password generator project, project will generate a password 14 characters in length using a uppercase, lowercase, numbers and special characters. </p>

 ## Languages